ManimCommunity/manim/README.md

 ## Command line arguments

-The general usage of `manim` is as follows:
+The general usage of manim is as follows:

 ![manim-illustration](https://raw.githubusercontent.com/ManimCommunity/manim/master/readme-assets/command.png)

 The `-p` flag in the command above is for previewing, meaning the video file will automatically open when it is done rendering.
-The `-l` flag is for a faster rendering at a lower quality.
+The `-ql` flag is for a faster rendering at a lower quality.

 Some other useful flags include: